 “Later Alligator” by SmallBu Animation (Lindsay Small-Butera & Alex Small-Butera), Pillow Fight Games (Conrad Kreyling & Jo Kreyling), Matt Hopkins, Ian Worthington, James Dowdell, Christopher D. Russell, Tracy Flanders & Joe Wang.

-“[This game] tells the story of Pat the alligator, a (mostly) harmless and (probably) innocent reptile at the center of a conspiracy that could bring down the biggest, scariest family in Alligator New York City: his own!
-Explore the city, meet the [f]amily, and try to save Pat before the clock runs out.”
+“[This game] tells the story of Pat the alligator, a (mostly) harmless and (probably) innocent reptile at the center of a conspiracy that could bring down the biggest, scariest family in Alligator New York City: [His] own!
+Explore the city, meet the [family], and try to save Pat before the clock runs out.”

 “Later Alligator” is one of the cutest, most wholesome games I ever played in my life.
 The fabulous cartoonish art style is for sure a reason, but all the love of its team that was used to create all the characters and Alligator New York City is just outstanding.
-You play as an alligator who is just checking in at the John Johnny’s Hotel, but all you can see in the foyer is an angsty alligator kid named Pat.
+You play as an alligator who is just checking into John Johnny’s Hotel, but all you can see in the foyer is an angsty alligator kid named Pat.
 As you start a chat with him, he freaks out and immediately tells you his deal: He is afraid that his family plans a murder on him, today at eight o’clock sharply.
 Why today?
-Because it’s his birthday and he has to pay for what he has done.
+Because it is his birthday and he has to pay for what he has done.

-Of course that’s nonsense; Pat is just super paranoid.
-Either way, he convinces you to visit the four districts of the town (namely Alligator Memorial Park, Unsavory Part of Town, Fun District and Down Town), so that you can meet his relatives to gather information of the planned event in the evening.
-But they won’t spill any details without you doing a little favor for them.
-In the form of sometimes goofy, sometimes clever, but always joyful mini games, you will accomplish tasks for them: Removing ghosts from a haunted smartphone, helping a criminal mastermind kid to gather the most amazing plushies out of a crawl machine, going out on a pretend date to build up the self-esteem of a loner – that are just three out of thirty duties that wait for you.
+Of course, that is complete nonsense – Pat is ‘just’ super paranoid.
+Either way, he convinces you to visit the four districts of the town (namely Alligator Memorial Park, Unsavory Part of Town, Fun District and Down Town), so that you can meet his relatives to gather information about the planned event in the evening.
+But they will not spill any details without you doing a little favor for them.
+In the form of sometimes goofy, sometimes clever, but always joyful minigames, you will accomplish tasks for them: Removing ghosts from a haunted smartphone, helping a criminal mastermind kid to gather the most amazing plushies out of a crawl machine, going out on a pretend date to build up the self-esteem of a loner – that are just three out of thirty duties that wait for you.